Children’s Ministry & Youth Ministry Staffing Ratios

-The survey results include the average ratios of staff to kid, staff to youth, volunteer to kid, and volunteer to youth.
+The survey results include the average ratios of staff-to-kid, staff-to-youth, volunteer-to-kid, and volunteer-to-youth.
 In addition, you can see the results broken down by church size and whether or not your church is multisite or not.

 If you would like to see the results, all you have to do is take the survey and add your church’s data.
 The full results will then be emailed to you.
-The goal is to continue adding church’s data so the survey becomes even more reliable.
+The goal is to continue adding data from churches so the survey becomes even more reliable.
 Simply fill out the form below, take the survey, and check your email for the survey results.

 Some Highlights From The Survey

-- 508 shared children’s ministry ratios
+- Over 500 shared children’s ministry ratios

-- 283 shared youth ministry ratios
+- Over 300 shared youth ministry ratios

 - The difference in staffing between those who feel understaffed and those who feel they have the right amount of staff is insignificant in student ministry and barely significant in children’s ministry.